A Suggested Answer To Wallstrom's Criticism: Zitterbewegung Stochastic Mechanics I: Introduction

 Since Wallstrom, sporadic attempts have been made to answer his criticism \cite{Carlen1989,Wallstrom1994,Bacciagaluppi2005,Smolin06,Fritsche2009,Catich2011,Schmelzer(2011),Groessing2011}.
 However, in our view, all these attempts are either problematic or limited in their applicability to stochastic mechanics (the follow up paper, Part II, will give a discussion).
 Nevertheless, if a convincing answer can be found, stochastic mechanics may once again be viewed as a viable research program, and one that (in our view) offers elegant solutions to many of the foundational problems with quantum mechanics.
-As examples, stochastic mechanics would provide: (1) an unambiguous solution to the quantum measurement problem (the local beables of the theory on which measurement outcomes depend are point masses with definite trajectories at all times) \cite{Jibu1990,Peruzzi1996}; (2) an unambiguous physical interpretation of the wave function (it is an epistemic wave field in the sense of being defined for a fictitious statistical ensemble of point masses undergoing conservative diffusions) \cite{Nelson1985,Wallstrom1994}; (3) an explanation for why the position basis is preferred in decoherence theory (the form of the Schrödinger Hamiltonian is derived from the particle diffusion process in position space) \cite{Bacciagaluppi2005,Kobayashi2011}; and (4) a derivation of the symmetry postulates for wave functions of identical particles (they arise from natural symmetry conditions on the particle trajectories, with the possibility of parastatistics being excluded) \cite{Nelson1985,Goldstein1987,Bacciagaluppi2003}.
+As examples, stochastic mechanics would provide: (1) an unambiguous solution to the quantum measurement problem (the local beables of the theory on which measurement outcomes depend are point masses with definite trajectories at all times) \cite{Goldstein1987,Jibu1990,Blanchard1992,Peruzzi1996}; (2) a novel and unambiguous physical interpretation of the wave function (it is epistemic in the sense of being defined from field variables describing a fictitious ensemble of point masses undergoing conservative diffusions; and it has ontic properties in the specific sense that the evolutions of said variables are constrained by beables over and above the point masses) \cite{Nelson1985,Wallstrom1994,Derakhshani2016b}; (3) an explanation for why the position basis is preferred in decoherence theory (the form of the Schrödinger Hamiltonian is a consequence of the particle diffusion process happening in position space) \cite{Bacciagaluppi2005,Kobayashi2011}; and (4) a justification for the symmetry postulates for wave functions of identical particles (they arise from natural symmetry conditions on the particle trajectories, with the possibility of parastatistics being excluded) \cite{Nelson1985,Goldstein1987,Bacciagaluppi2003}.

+In this connection, it is worth mentioning that some of the aforementioned virtues of stochastic mechanics, such as (1) and (4), are shared by de Broglie-Bohm theories \cite{Holland1993,Bohm1995,Duerr2009,OriolsMompart2012,Goldstein2013,Oriols2016,Derakhshani2017b}; conversely, virtually all of the technical results obtained from de Broglie-Bohm theories can be directly imported into stochastic mechanics (basically because stochastic mechanics contains the dynamical equations of de Broglie-Bohm theories as a subset).